Molten-Salt Reactor Experiment: Structural alloy Hastelloy-N

-A low chromium, nickel–molybdenum alloy, Hastelloy-N, was used in the MSRE and proved compatible with the fluoride salts FLiBe and FLiNaK.
-All metal parts contacting salt were made of Hastelloy-N.

-The choice of Hastelloy-N for the MSRE was on the basis of the promising results of tests at aircraft nuclear propulsion conditions and the availability of much of the required metallurgical data.
+Hastelloy-N—a low chromium, nickel–molybdenum alloy—was used in the MSRE and proved compatible with the fluoride salts FLiBe and FLiNaK.
+All metal parts contacting salt were made of Hastelloy-N. The choice of Hastelloy-N for the MSRE was on the basis of the promising results of tests at aircraft nuclear propulsion conditions and the availability of much of the required metallurgical data.
 Development for the MSRE generated the further data required for ASME code approval.
 It also included preparation of standards for Hastelloy-N procurement and for component fabrication.

-Almost 200,000 lb (90,000 kg) in a variety of shapes of material for the MSRE was produced commercially.
+Almost 200,000 lb (90,000 kg) in a variety of shapes of material for the MSRE were produced commercially.
 Requests for bids on component fabrication went to several companies in the nuclear fabrication industry, but all declined to submit lump-sum bids because of lack of experience with the new alloy.
-Consequently, all major components were fabricated in U.S. Atomic Energy Commission-owned shops at Oak Ridge and Paducah.
+Consequently, all major components were fabricated in U.S. Atomic Energy Commission-owned shops at Oak Ridge and Paducah, Kentucky.

 At the time that design stresses were set for the MSRE, the data that was available indicated that the strength and creep rate of Hastelloy-N were hardly affected by irradiation.
 After the construction was well along, the stress-rupture life and fracture strain were found to be drastically reduced by thermal neutron irradiation.
 The MSRE stresses were reanalyzed, and it was concluded that the reactor would have adequate life to reach its goals.
 At the same time a program was launched to improve the resistance of Hastelloy-N to the embrittlement.

 An out-of-pile corrosion test program was carried out for Hastelloy-N, which indicated extremely low corrosion rates at MSRE conditions.
 Capsules exposed in the Materials Testing Reactor showed that salt fission power densities of more than 200 W/cm3 had no adverse effects on compatibility of fuel salt, Hastelloy-N, and graphite.
 Fluorine gas was found to be produced by radiolysis of frozen salts, but only at temperatures below about 100 C.

 Components that were developed especially for the MSRE included flanges for 5 in lines carrying molten salt, freeze valves (an air-cooled section where salt could be frozen and thawed), flexible control rods to operate in thimbles at 1200 F, and the fuel sampler-enricher.
 Centrifugal pumps were developed similar to those used successfully in the aircraft reactor program, but with provisions for remote maintenance, and including a spray system for xenon removal.
 Remote maintenance considerations pervaded the MSRE design, and developments included devices for remotely cutting and brazing together 1+1/2 in pipe, removable heater-insulation units, and equipment for removing specimens of metal and graphite from the core.